 Watchful waiting

-- It’s generally suitable for men with other health problems who may not benefit from treatment such as surgery or radiotherapy, or whose cancer may never cause problems during their lifetime.
+- It’s generally suitable for men with other health problems who may not benefit from treatment, such as surgery or radiotherapy, or whose cancer may never cause problems during their lifetime.

-- It usually involves fewer tests than active surveillance.
+- It involves fewer tests than active surveillance.
 These check-ups usually take place at the GP surgery rather than at the hospital.

 Active surveillance